Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-For each sample, we choose $a=0.1$ and reach a sample size of $10^6$, after discarding the first $10^5$ sample points.
-The single-particle distribution $\omega_x(x)$ is obtained by directly binning and normalizing the sample with respect to a specific $x_j$.
-We then calculate the means and standard deviations of each bin in $\omega_x(x)$ as a histogram from $16$ independent samples.
-After normalization, the results are shown in Fig.~\ref{fig:gibbs}.
-For $N=3$, they are in agreement with the analytic expression in Eq.~\eqref{eq:omega_x_N3_massive}.
-With fixed thermal energy, the distribution is shifted toward smaller $x$ with larger $N$.
-This is understood as $x_j=1/N$ is the most probable fraction in the joint $x$-distribution.
-The mean momentum fraction carried by a single parton is also $1/N$, which could be verified through $\int_{0}^{1}dx\,x\,\omega_x(E,V,N,\mathbf{P},x)=1/N$.
-With fixed $N$, the distribution becomes broader with higher thermal energy, as the support of the joint $x$-distribution increases.
+For each sample, we choose ${a=0.1}$ in order to reach a sample size of $1\times10^6$ after discarding the first $1\times10^5$ sample points.
+The single-particle distribution $\omega_{x,j}(x_j)$ is obtained by directly binning and normalizing the sample with respect to a specific $x_j$.
+When particles are of the same mass, we then calculate the means and standard deviations of each bin in $\omega_x(x)$ as a histogram from $16$ independent samples.
+The results after normalization are shown in Fig.~\ref{fig:gibbs}.
+For $N=3$ they are in agreement with the analytical expression in Eq.~\eqref{eq:omega_x_N3_massive}.
+For a given thermal energy, the distribution is shifted toward smaller $x$ with larger $N$.
+This is understood as $x_j=1/N$ is the most probable fraction in the joint $x$-distribution when particles are of the same mass.
+The mean momentum fraction carried by a single parton is also $1/N$, which could be verified through ${\int_{0}^{1}dx\,x\,\omega_x(E,V,N,\mathbf{P},x)=1/N}$.
+At a fixed particle number $N$ the distribution becomes broader with higher thermal energy, as the support of the joint $x$-distribution increases.